 I really have to go, I’m terribly sorry.
 I told my wife I’d be home right now, and I’m not.
 Our bat is sick.
 Or maybe sick.
 She has a vet appointment, for a biopsy.
 Again, I’m really sorry.
 Sorry.

 When either Hero(es) or Villain(s) announce(s) ‘Enough,’ either as a singular utterance or as part of a larger Monologue/Quip, both parties are to enact and respect a ceasefire until the resultant dialogue is completed and a logical Resumption of Conflict is reached, either by verbal or physical initiation.

 Where are you?
 Requesting backup.

 Life is no way to treat an animal

 Filthy carbon consumers Veg-E is read-EYou got this

 Grayson Morley is a graduate of the Iowa Writers' Workshop and a winner of the 2018 PEN/Dau Short Story Prize for Emerging Writers.
 His work has appeared in the Brooklyn Review, the Iowa Review, the Masters Review, and elsewhere.
 He lives in New Jersey with his wife and teaches creative writing and composition at Rowan University.

 Enter your email address to receive notifications for author Grayson Morley

-You have been added to the notification list for author Grayson Morley
+Confirmation link sent to your email to add you to notification list for author Grayson Morley